 A Mr. A. W. Parker, of Surrey, England, all classes.
-A paper was lately read before the lately instituted a very curious experiment in the Statistical Society, in London, by Mr. F. Purdy, management of wheat, of which we give the folin which he gave an account of the wages paid lowing abstract.
-In July, he deposited one kerto agricultural laborers in the three kingdoms, pel of wheat in a common garden pot; in Aug-He stated that men's wages in England and ust, he divided it into four plants, and in three Wales averaged 11s.
+A paper was lately read before the lately instituted a very curious experiment in the Statistical Society, in London, by Mr. F. Purdy, management of wheat, of which we give the folto agricultural laborers in the three kingdoms, pel of wheat in a common garden pot; in Aug-He stated that men's wages in England and ust, he divided it into four plants, and in three Wales averaged 11s.
 6d. weekly; in Scotland, weeks he again subdivided these into twelve, 12s.
 9d.; and in Ireland, 7s.
 1d.
 That in twenty and so on until November, when the whole numthree years the rise in the English wages had ber from this one kernel amounted to fifty-two, only been 12 per cent, but that in Scotland, at when they were all set in the open soil.
 In Juan interval of twenty years, the rise was 421 per ly following, twelve were found to be dead, the cent, and in Ireland over 57 per cent.
 The fact remainder in full health.
-On the 19th, August. of the low rate of increase in England, as com- the crop was harvested, and the produce was pared with Scotland, was dwelt upon.
-It was 1,975 stems, averaging fifty grains to the stembeing an increase of 98,600 grains!
-How wonderfully hardy and prolific is this plant, so indis-Were it all lost, by some terrible revolution, and A shilling sterling is equal to about 24 cents. but a single grain left, under such a process as CAUSE AND CURE OF SWEEST .- A COTTESPORA- "Sweepey is a condition of the muscles in the and their fluids.
+On the 19th, August. of the low rate of increase in England, as com- the crop was harvested, and the produce was being an increase of 98,600 grains!
+How wonderfully hardy and prolific is this plant, so indis-Were it all lost, by some terrible revolution, and A shilling sterling is equal to about 24 cents. but a single grain left, under such a process as CAUSE AND CURE OF SWEEST .- A COTTESPORD "Sweepey is a condition of the muscles in the and their fluids.
 It is often the result of acute rheumatism, but is more frequently occuriosed esting article on this subject for the September number of the Valley Farmer.
 LAKSS DYING FROM WOOL IN THE STOWARD.-Lambs very frequently swallow particles of wool which in playfolness they suck and bits from their dams; to prevent which the dams, when this occurs, should be smeated with a mixture of alors and water, or assalcetida and water.
 When they curd in the stomach, it forms hard balls that are indigestible; but the administration of a teasoda-Irish Farmers' Gazette